nickrobison/nickrobison-www/tmpl/blog/2012-10-11-the-problem-with-sin.md

 Why is being a sinner such a big deal?
 In our culture there are few things more condemning then accusing a person of sin.
-Which is really an interesting concept considering that 'sinning' is a result of breaking a defined moral code; however, if one does not subscribe to said moral code they should not feel guilty for failing to uphold all its standards, and especially the moral concept of 'sin', as it refers not simply to a moral system, but to an inherently religious one.
-Sin is an offense against a god, but if you don't believe in said god, why should be concerned with offending it?
-I certainly don't fear for the wrath of Apollos.
-In real life however, this rarely seems to be the case, walk up to any acquaintance, or random person on the street, call them a sinner and watch their reaction (please don't do this), it will range from indignation, to rage, to that loathing we reserve for only the worst episodes of our favorite TV shows, or that one kid in class who always blurts out the answers (I am intimately familiar with this situation).
-Now, try this same action on a Christian acquaintance, invariably the response you'll get is a slightly puzzled 'yes?', agreeing with your point but failing to divine the purpose of pointing out such an obvious fact.
+Which is really an interesting concept considering that &#8216;sinning&#8217; is a result of breaking a defined moral code; however, if one does not subscribe to said moral code they should not feel guilty for failing to uphold all its standards, and especially the moral concept of &#8216;sin&#8217;, as it refers not simply to a moral system, but to an inherently religious one.
+Sin is an offense against a god, but if you don&#8217;t believe in said god, why should be concerned with offending it?
+I certainly don&#8217;t fear for the wrath of Apollos.
+In real life however, this rarely seems to be the case, walk up to any acquaintance, or random person on the street, call them a sinner and watch their reaction (please don&#8217;t do this), it will range from indignation, to rage, to that loathing we reserve for only the worst episodes of our favorite TV shows, or that one kid in class who always blurts out the answers (I am intimately familiar with this situation).
+Now, try this same action on a Christian acquaintance, invariably the response you&#8217;ll get is a slightly puzzled &#8216;yes?&#8217;, agreeing with your point but failing to divine the purpose of pointing out such an obvious fact.